Skip to Main Content

 Once you have identified your keywords and found alternative keywords, you need to connect these to put your search together.

-Use the following operator words, which most search tools will have, to indicate how you want the tool to search for your keywords:
+You can use the following operator words, which many search tools have, to indicate how you want the tool to search for your keywords:

 • OR: Combines similar keywords